 What is L&I?
-Well, it’s the Department of Labor and Industries of Washington state, the government agency responsible for workers’ compensation.
+It stands for the Department of Labor and Industries in Washington State, the government agency responsible for workers’ compensation.

 In this guide, you’ll learn how L&I works and how to get benefits for an injury you sustained from work.
 Our lawyers have 15 years of experience on the topic and are readily available to answer any questions.

-So, read below to find out how to issue your claim, how to prepare for the medical exam, and how much compensation you can earn!
+Read below to find out how to open your claim, prepare for the medical exam, and how much compensation you can earn!

 How much do you get paid on L&I?